 AVERE (The European Association for Electromobility) is the European association that promotes electromobility and sustainable transport across Europe.

 Our Members consist of National Associations supporting and encouraging the use of Electric Vehicles and electromobility across Europe.
-We currently have active members in 17 European countries, notably some of the most successful EV countries like Norway, France, The Netherlands and Belgium.
+We currently have active members in 19 European countries, notably some of the most successful EV countries like Norway, France, The Netherlands and Belgium.
+The association is governed by our Board.

 On top of advocacy, AVERE provides its members with a unique forum for exchanging knowledge, experience, and ideas on how to stimulate electromobility throughout Europe.
-Our Task Forces analyse of the most important EV themes.
-We engage in European projects promoting sustainable transportation across the EU and we have often joined other international initiatives to support electromobility.
+Our Working Groups analyse the most important EV themes.
+We engage in European and international projects promoting sustainable transportation across the EU and we have often joined other international initiatives to support electromobility.

 The Association is a non-profit organization governed by the Belgium law.